 School for Social Work

 Secondary traumatic stress, Social workers-Job satisfaction, Mindfulness (Psychology), Interns-Psychology, Burn out (Psychology), Health self-care, Compassion fatigue, Compassion satisfaction, Mindfulness, Social workers, Social work interns, Professional quality of life, Burnout, Self-care

 The risk for compassion fatigue among social workers is well-documented in previous literature.
 However, research is still needed to uncover factors that may mitigate compassion fatigue in this population.
 This cross-sectional exploratory study examined the relationships between compassion fatigue, compassion satisfaction, and mindfulness among social workers and graduate-level social work interns.
 Social workers (n = 76) and graduate-level social work interns (n = 47) completed the Five Facets of Mindfulness Questionnaire (FFMQ) and the Professional Quality of Life Scale (ProQOL).
 Results indicated that social workers and graduate-level interns with higher levels of mindfulness exhibited lower levels of compassion fatigue and higher levels of compassion satisfaction.
 The findings suggest that mindfulness may potentially play a role in reducing social workers’ and graduate-level interns’ risk for compassion fatigue and in increasing their potential for compassion satisfaction.

 Kornobis, Brian, "Compassion fatigue, compassion satisfaction, and mindfulness among social workers and graduate-level social work interns" (2017).
-Theses, Dissertations, and Projects.
-1937.
+Masters Thesis, Smith College, Northampton, MA.

 Available for download on Saturday, August 20, 2022